 Taking these courses, however, comes with a set of guidelines different from those of enrolling in a Thai university versus enrolling in short-term courses such as language or cooking lessons or martial arts.
 So be sure to ask your school what their requirements are.

 Studying these subjects isn’t the only way to get a Thai education visa.
 There are some other scenarios that may entitle you to a similar visa.
-Check out our e-book to find out how if you can get an education visas for your current situation.
+Check out our premium subscription to find out how if you can get an education visas for your current situation.

 How to Apply